Float Fishing In Ontario – When, Where And How

 I’m not saying that’s a bad thing, all I’m saying is that if you think that 12lb test line is good for steelhead, it may actually be more like 20lb test and that might actually be too heavy and too thick for proper presentation and for good casting.

-6-pound line than might be actually 10 or 12 pound-test and I have found that thinner lines cast better and have a bunch of other advantages.
+6-pound line might be actually 10 or 12 pound-test and I have found that thinner lines cast better and have a bunch of other advantages.

 It’s also usually only very advanced anglers that use the 6-pound test lines but these guys know how to fight a fish better than most guys and can apply maximum pressure when needed without breaking fish off.